5CCSACCA/coursework-rebal-akar/README.md

 HateSpeech-Offensive SaaS is a scalable Software-as-a-Service (SaaS) application designed to detect hate speech and offensive language in tweets.
 Utilizing machine learning, specifically a fine-tuned DistilBERT model, the service provides RESTful APIs for user authentication and batch prediction of tweet sentiments.
 The application is containerized and deployed using Kubernetes, ensuring high availability and scalability.

+If you would like to explore the jupyter notebooks to overview the data collection process ensure you install requirements.txt in the root folder.

 ## Features

 - **User Authentication:** Secure user registration and login with JWT-based authentication.